adihatake/Garbage-Classifier-and-Plagiarism-Detection/README.md

 The following year, I created an algorithm using Natural Language Processing to catch students who commit academic dishonesty in their written assignments.
 Using word-embeddings, n-grams, POS, stylometry and 13 total features, I was able to obtain a 67% test accuracy.

 Both projects have received local awards and recognition.
+The full project write-up can be requested.